hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 It was build by the developers of AngularJS.
 They believe that "...quick feedback is what makes you productive and creative." - from karma website "The main purpose of Karma is to make your test-driven development easy, fast, and fun." - from karma github page
+- nodejs based test-runner for JavaScript
+- automatic config generation
+- can be integrated with grunt & gulp
 - live feedback on test Results
 - interchangeable testing framework (mocha, jasmine, QUnit, ...)
 - open source